Armenians in Lebanon

+Armenians in Lebanon strive to balance their Lebanese identity with ties to their homeland, keeping a distance from sectarian divisions.
+In areas like Bourj Hammoud and the coastal area northeast of Beirut, they maintain Armenian-language media and political parties.
+While most adhere to the Armenian Apostolic Church, there are also Armenian Protestants and Catholics.

 History

 Armenians first established contact with Lebanon when Tigranes the Great conquered Phoenicia from the Seleucids and made it part of his short-lived Armenian Empire.
 When the Roman Empire established its rule over both Armenia and ancient Lebanon, some Roman troops of Armenian origin went there in order to accomplish their duties as Romans.
 After Armenia converted to Christianity in 301, Armenian pilgrims established contact with Lebanon and its people on their way to Jerusalem; some of whom would settle there.

+In the year 1250, the Mamluk Sultanate invaded the Armenian Kingdom of Cilicia.
+Tens of thousands of Armenians were taken captive and deported to Egypt as prisoners.
+During the deportation, which took place along the Levantine coastline, from Antioch to Beirut to Haifa, a large number of the prisoners escaped and mostly took refuge in the mountains between the towns of Zgharta and Ehden.
+Many families in Zgharta today descend from these Armenians such as the Sarkis, Karkour, Korkomaz and Bakhos among others.

 The Catholic Armenians who fled to Lebanon in the declining years of the 17th century may be credited with establishing the first enduring Armenian community in the land.
 The Maronites further acted on the Armenians' behalf in 1742, when they interceded with the Vatican to win Papal recognition for the patriarch of the Armenian Catholics.
 In 1749, the Armenian Catholic Church built a monastery in Bzoummar, where the image of Our Lady of Bzommar is venerated.
 The monastery is now acknowledged as the oldest extant Armenian monastery in Lebanon.
 Alongside it was built the patriarchal see for the entire Armenian Catholic Church.

-In 1890's the Hamidian massacres had produced a trickle of Armenian refugees into Lebanon.
+In the 1890s the Hamidian massacres had produced a trickle of Armenian refugees into Lebanon.